aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

 Workflows logs
 --------------
-Once you have pushed a workflow in your repository, when one of the GitHub events (defined in the yaml file) triggers the workflow, you can see the pipeline logs in the **Actions** tab.
+Once you have pushed a Workflow in your repository, when one of the GitHub events (defined in the yaml file) triggers the Workflow, you can see the pipeline logs in the **Actions** tab.

 .. raw:: html